A - Z Recycling and Waste Guide

 Household Hazardous Waste

 The District has opened an HHW Depot in Springfield for more convenient access to dispose of HHW properly.
 Click here for a list of what is accepted.
 Call 802-674-9235 for more information.
+Make an appointment on the Home page.

 Waste gasoline is hazardous and highly flammable—please take it to the HHW Depot for proper disposal.